azuyalabs/yasumi/README.md

 * France     : For separately testing the France Holiday Provider
 * Spain      : For separately testing the Spain Holiday Provider
 * Denmark    : For separately testing the Denmark Holiday Provider
+* Norway     : For separately testing the Norway Holiday Provider

 Basic Usage